 National Child Passenger Safety Week is September 19 – 25

-“Many of these injuries and deaths are preventable if the children are properly restrained in the vehicle,” said Molly Hart, spokesperson for AAA – The Auto Club Group.
+“Many of these injuries and deaths are preventable if the children are properly restrained in the vehicle,” said Mark Jenkins, spokesman, AAA – The Auto Club Group.
 “Children are far more susceptible to injuries in crashes than adults, because their little bodies have not fully developed.
 The best way to provide optimal safety is to ensure your child is properly fastened in the right car seat, every ride.”

 New data from AAA and the National Safety Council reveals:

 - 52% of car seats inspected by Child Passenger Safety technicians are improperly installed and used.

 - 73% of forward facing car seats are incorrectly installed.

 - 90% of children using adult lap-and-shoulder safety belts under the age of 10 should still be in a car or booster seat.

 “Even parents with the best intentions may unknowingly be endangering their children by putting them in the wrong seat or not securing them properly,” said Jenkins.
 “Since car seat recommendations can vary, AAA urges parents to take a moment to ensure their child is setup for a safe ride.”

 AAA’s Child Passenger Do’s and Don’ts

 - Use the right car seat.
 Types of seats vary based on age, weight and height – and recommendations should be followed according to car seat manufacturer instructions.